n8henrie/n8henrie.github.io/_posts/2012-12-28-macbook-pro-ssd-upgrade-results.md

   3. Boot once to rebuild a few basic caches
   4. Shutdown again

-Here&#8217;s a spreadsheet with a breakdown of the endpoints I recorded (time to desktop background, icons, and Dropbox).
+Here’s a spreadsheet with a breakdown of the endpoints I recorded (time to desktop background, icons, and Dropbox).